cellgeni/STARsolo/README.md

-# Synchronized processing of bulk and scRNA-seq
+# Wrapper scripts for using `STARsolo` with various types of single cell RNA-seq

-These are the scripts used for CellGenIT for synchronized processing of scRNA-seq and bulk RNA-seq.
-Both use [STAR](https://github.com/alexdobin/STAR) aligner to align reads to the reference genome.
+These are the scripts used for CellGenIT for uniform processing of scRNA-seq - both 10X and quite a few other types (see below for supported platforms).
+Additionally, bulk RNA-seq could be processed using a 10X reference in a matched way - this should improve scRNA-seq-to-bulk mapping.
+All listed methods use [STAR](https://github.com/alexdobin/STAR) aligner to align reads to the reference genome.

 ## Software installation

 ### STAR and RSEM versions

-`STAR` of version 2.7.9a or above is recommended.
+`STAR` of version 2.7.9a or above is recommended (2.7.10a is the latest and greatest, as of August'22).
 The newest update includes the ability to correctly process multi-mapping reads, and adds many important options and bug fixes.

 In order to use settings that closely mimic those of `Cell Ranger` v4 or above (see explanations below, particularly `--clipAdapterType CellRanger4` option), `STAR` needs to be re-compiled from source with `make STAR CXXFLAGS_SIMD="-msse4.2"` (see [this issue](https://github.com/alexdobin/STAR/issues/1218) for more info).
-If you get the "Illegal instruction" error, that's what you need to do.
+If you get the _Illegal instruction_ error, that's what you need to do.

 There's also Martin Prete's awesome `icpc`-compiled version of `STAR` that's being tested right now - stay tuned for the updates.